 We share ways you can practice positive discipline in children.

 You often hear the famous words, “well back in my day”, from your elders.
 This is a common statement that is made by our elders as a means to explain that you are doing something wrong or that they can’t understand why you parent in such a way.
-Back in the days of our elders, you were hit with a belt, spanked and sent to bed without dinner.
-We no longer live in those days, parenting has grown and children have changed.
-There’s a new method in town and that is called positive discipline.
+Back in the days of our elders, you were hit with a belt, spanked, and sent to bed without dinner.
+We no longer live in those days, parenting has grown, and children have changed.
+There’s a new method in town, and it’s called positive discipline.

 What is Positive Discipline?